figmagit/react-hooks-testing-library/README.md

 <hr />

+## Deprecation

+Since we updated our build process to use `esbuild`, we no longer need this repo.
+We are now using the regular version of `@testing-library/react-hooks`.
+I'll keep this version around just to make sure things work, but it can now be safely deleted.

 ## Why did we fork this?

 The built version of this library that is downloaded when you run